mgatti29/LFI_desy3/README.md

-# LLikelihood-Free Inference for Cosmological Parameter Inference from Weak Lensing Mass Maps
+# Likelihood-Free Inference for Cosmological Parameter Inference from Weak Lensing Mass Maps

 This repository hosts the necessary code for a comprehensive project that encompasses the generation of mock weak lensing catalogues, mimicking the observed properties of the Dark Energy Survey Year 6 (DES Y6) dataset, and the measurement of various statistics from these catalogues.